sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 **[Animate.css](https://daneden.github.io/animate.css/)**
 <br>Just-add-water CSS animations.
 Handy for providing feedback to users, such as shaking a button when a form is invalid.

-[^1]: `nofollow` links indicate the linked document is not endorsed by the author of this one, for example if it has no control over it, if it is a bad example or if there is commercial relationship between the two (sold link).
-This link type may be used by some search engines that use popularity ranking techniques.
+[^1]: `nofollow` links indicate the linked document is not endorsed by the author of the linking site.
+For example, if the author doesn't trust it, does not wish to pass authority, or if there is commercial relationship between the two, a link is more likely to be nofollowed. `nofollow` links play a role in the passage of authority and page rank in Search engine algorithms.